vAmigaWeb/v22/README.md

-# vAmigaWeb.github.io

-this is the binary build of the https://github.com/vAmigaWeb/vAmigaWeb project.
+this is a never updating binary built of vAmigaWeb fixed at version 2.2b1

-want to open a bug issue ?
-we welcome you to visit the project site https://github.com/vAmigaWeb/vAmigaWeb to open bug issues or to look into the source code.